proexchange/civicrm-sparkpost/README.md

   * SMTP Password: [api key from step 3]
 5. Install/Enable CiviCRM / SparkPost Extension
 6. Edit/Enable Scheduled Job
-  * api_key=[ api key from step 3]
+  * api_key=[ api key from step 3 -  required]
-  * events=[leave defaults, remove “- required”]
+  * events=[-optional]
-  * date_filter=[0 OR 1 - optional]
+  * date_filter=[1 OR 0, defaults to 1 - optional]

-##Scheduled Job Parameters
+##Scheduled Job Parameters Notes
-* events: comma separated list of SparkPost events that should be considered bounces in CiviCRM.
+* events: This is now an optional field.
+It defaaults to 'bounce,delay,policy_rejection,out_of_band,spam_complaint' if not specified.
+Comma separated list of SparkPost events that should be considered bounces in CiviCRM.
 You can usually just leave the defaults, but this can be changed to fit your needs.
 * date_filter: If you have this set to 1, this will only query bounce events from SparkPost that have occurred since the scheduled job last ran successfully.
 This should make things run a little faster because there will be fewer results to parse through from SparkPost.

 NOTE: friendly_froms scheduled job parameter has been removed.
 This value is now filled with the values from Administer > CiviMail > From Email Addresses